 Young people and their families are the main target groups for drug prevention activities, which consist mainly of universal and selective prevention, with little focus on indicated prevention.

-The NDS identifies as priorities for prevention improving the delivery of the social, personal and health education (SPHE) programme in primary and post-primary schools, and coordinating the activities and funding of youth interventions in out-of-school settings to optimise their impacts.
+The National Drugs Strategy identifies as priorities for prevention improving the delivery of the social, personal and health education (SPHE) programme in primary and post-primary schools, and coordinating the activities and funding of youth interventions in out-of-school settings to optimise their impacts.
 Drug prevention interventions in schools are delivered through the Walk Tall (primary schools) and SPHE (post-primary schools) programmes.
 The SPHE programme aims to improve social and personal competencies in students so they can understand and counter the many social influences that are seen as contributing to their use of drugs and alcohol.
+Recently, the use of harm reduction approaches was approved as part of SPHE programmes in post-primary schools.
 The quality of SPHE is regularly assessed through school inspections, which involve observations of lessons, reviews of lesson materials, self-evaluations by teachers and surveys among students.
 In the community, prevention programmes are provided in various settings, such as youth clubs and youth cafés, and by means of diversion activities provided by the statutory, voluntary and community sectors.

 In 2012 around 88 % of primary schools and 93 % of post-primary schools that had participated in a life skills survey reported having a substance use policy in place; the presence and effectiveness of substance use policies is assessed during the whole-school evaluation.

 A significant proportion of young people participate in community-based voluntary youth work activities that aim to enhance their personal and social development.
 A recent evaluation of these programmes argues that, although they are general in nature, they might have contributed to the prevention of substance abuse among participating young people.